 In the RV world, paying a bit more for a quality LiFePO4 battery is the way to go.
 The battery will not overheat, and the contents are non-toxic, which means they are better for the environment when it’s time to dispose of them.

-How To Choose The Best RV Lithium Battery Size
+How to Choose The Best RV Lithium Battery Size

 Choosing the correct size lithium battery for your recreational vehicle is important to keep the “lights on” when you need them most.

 The most basic choice is a 100Ah lithium battery that will power a smaller RV (around 22 feet or under).
-This battery size should run the lights, water pump, fans, electronics, an electric cooler, radio and any ignition or control panel for the propane furnace, water heater, or refrigerator.
+This battery size should run the lights, water pump, fans, electronics, an electric cooler, radio, and any ignition or control panel for the propane furnace, water heater, or refrigerator.

-If you have a tiny camping trailer, such as a teardrop, you can opt for a 6v lithium-ion battery with about 54 watt-hours of power to run a light or low-power need device.
+If you have a tiny camping trailer, such as a teardrop, you can opt for a 6v lithium-ion battery with about 54 watt-hours of power to run a light or low-power device.
 Be aware that running 12-volt lights off a 6-volt battery will result in dimmer illumination, but it will undoubtedly be enough to navigate inside your camper in the dark.

 Next are other options for what size lithium battery bank you’ll need to operate your RV without connecting to standard electrical power.

-20′-30′ Motorhome, travel trailer or fifth wheel will need:
+20′-30′ Motorhome, travel trailer, or fifth wheel will need:

 2 x 100Ah or 1 x 170Ah – Lights, stove, radio, fans, TV, small electric refrigerator or medium electric cooler, electronics, water pump, and any ignition or control panel for a propane furnace, water heater, or refrigerator.